- Favourite school subjects

 Every job you do is a personal and professional-defining project.
 I enjoy going from the beginning to the end – cradle to grave.
 I like working on the bid, converting it and then taking it through and delivering it.
 It involves different skill sets and challenges, and I find it rewarding.

-Sian is studying a Bachelor of Construction Management and Property at the University of New South Wales and working as a Cadet at the North Sydney Public School redevelopment.
+Sian is studying a Bachelor of Construction Management and Property at UNSW Sydney and working as a cadet at the North Sydney Public School redevelopment.
 We asked Sian questions about her pathway into construction and experiences starting out in the industry.

 Loshika works as a Construction Manager at Transport for NSW.
 She started her career in the construction industry by studying Mechanical Engineering and Science.
 We asked Loshika questions about her pathway into the construction industry and experiences working on site.

-Christina works as a Designer Manager at the Mosman High School redevelopment.
-She started her career in the construction industry by studying Civil Engineering with Honours at the University of New South Wales.
+Christina works as a designer manager at the Mosman High School redevelopment.
+She started her career in the construction industry by studying civil engineering with honours at UNSW Sydney.
 We asked Christina questions about her pathway into the construction industry and experiences working on site.